Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Preliminaries

-The objective of class-incremental learning for video recognition is to train a global model effectively, enabling it to continuously learn new classes while avoiding catastrophic forgetting of previously learned classes.
-Therefore, the optimization objective is formulated as follows:
+Class-incremental learning for video recognition targets training a single model effectively, enabling it to continuously learn new classes while avoiding forgetting previously learned classes.
+Knowledge distillation is a common and crucial technology used in the majority of previous works to do this~\cite{rebuffi2017icarl,villa2022vclimb}.
+It uses the network model trained in the previous stage as the teacher network to guide the network in the current stage in reviewing old knowledge.
+The optimization objective is formulated as follows:

-where $\mathcal{P}_{\kappa - 1}$ refers to the data distribution of the previously learned tasks up to the ($\kappa-1$)th task, and $\mathcal{K}(\cdot)$ represents the loss function used to prevent catastrophic forgetting.
-Previous studies have shown that incremental networks tend to prioritize learning the current task, leading to the problem of catastrophic forgetting.
-Therefore, our focus now shifts to exploring strategies to mitigate its effects.